Understanding Post Depth and Footing Size for Strong Fences

 Deeper, larger footings on gate posts

-Pro tip: A slightly deeper post and properly sized footing cost less than fixing a leaning section later.
+Pro Tip: A slightly deeper post and properly sized footing cost less than fixing a leaning section later.

 Noticeable lean after wind or heavy rain